actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

   ties should not be present for the one-sample Kolmogorov-Smirnov test
 ```

 This tells us that there are potentially repeating values in these variables, which invalidate assumptions of the Kolmogorov-Smirnov test that requires variables to be strictly continuous.
 Do we want to accept these results when we clearly know the dataset has violated assumptions of the test?
-It ultimately depends on the situation one faces.
+It ultimately depends on the circumstances of one's research.

 ## T-Tests